ZConverter/oracle-auto-zdm-versioning/README.md

         key_file = "<Absolute path of the private key in the config data>" }
     vm_info {
-        importImageUri = "<The downloadable address of the custom image of zdm stored in the bucket.
+        InstanceName = "<if you want to specify an instance name, Use this key-value - default : ZDM>" ZDMVCNName = "<If you want to specify a separate VCN name, use this key-value - default : ZDM_VCN>" ZDMVCNSubnet = "<If you want to specify a separate Subnet name, use this key-value - default : ZDM_Subnet>" ZDMVCNSGName = "<If you want to specify a separate Subnet name, use this key-value - default : ZDM_SG>" importImageUri = "<The downloadable address of the custom image of zdm stored in the bucket.
 Contact your administrator for an address.>" importImageType = "<QCOW2 or VMDK>"
         shape = "<Enter the oci compute shape you want to use>"